Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*[USES 20 UNITS PER NAME] Infer the likely ethnicity/diaspora of up to 100 personal names, given a country of residence ISO2 code (ex.
+*Infer the likely ethnicity/diaspora of up to 100 personal names, given a country of residence ISO2 code (ex.
 US, CA, AU, NZ etc.)*

 > Body parameter